ONLYOFFICE/Kubernetes-Docs/README.md

 ### 1. Deploy DocumentServer

-To install the RabbitMQ to your cluster, run the following command:
+To install the RabbitMQ to your cluster, run the folowing command:

 ```bash
 $ helm install documentserver ./kube-documentserver